Posted by Thomas Shapiro on Monday, February 15, 2021 at 2:08 PM By Thomas Shapiro / February 15, 2021 Comment

 Nowadays, home inspections can also be done with very little to no contact.
-Inspectors are following necessary protocols, such as wearing booties, masks, and gloves to ensure a safe environment.
+Inspectors are following mask protocols to ensure a safe environment.
 We are advising our clients to vacate the property during the inspection (typically for three hours).
 Essentially, the fewer people in a confined space, the better.

 Alongside this, you can request a drive-by appraisal for your home.
 Usually, an appraiser needs to go inside your home to do the full valuation.
-In light of COVID, drive-by home appraisals have become quite common!
+Following the height of Covid, drive-by home appraisals have become quite common!
 Rather than stepping foot into your home, the appraiser will drive by and do an exterior assessment of your home.
 They'll also utilize city records and property data to complete the rest of the assessment.

 Now you have closed, my friend!
 Congratulations!
 All jokes aside, similar to the first point regarding virtual tours, the same goes for closings.
 A lot of title companies are coordinating closings remotely.
 I encourage you to ask the title company working with your closing to coordinate a mobile notary to come to you.
 Chances are they'll say yes.